 Finally, Mastercard® Gold Card™ cardholders can expect to receive exclusive access to events, golf courses and Priceless® Surprises.
 The company doesn't divulge what these surprises may be, choosing instead to say, "You never know where, when or who we will surprise next!"

-You can easily find with many no-annual-fee cash-back cards, such as the Discover it® Cash Back.
-However, if you choose to redeem those points for airfare or cash-back redemptions, your rewards rate increases to 2 points per dollar spent.
+You can easily find the same rate with many no-annual-fee cashback cards, like the Wells Fargo Active Cash℠ Card.
+However, if you choose to redeem those points for airfare or cashback redemptions, your rewards rate increases to 2 points per dollar spent.

 But if you're in the market for a luxury item, a gold-plated credit card might be exactly what you're looking for.

-Mastercard® Gold Card™ Requirements
+Mastercard® Gold Card™ eligibility

-You don't need to be a member of the 1% to qualify for the Mastercard® Gold Card™.
-But you do need excellent credit when you submit your card application in order to gain credit approval.
-Additionally, you'll need a spare $995, unless you want to start carrying a balance on your card after the very first month.
+You don't need to be a member of the 1% to qualify for the Mastercard® Gold Card™ — but you will need Excellent/Very Good credit when you submit your card application in order to gain credit approval.
+In addition, you'll need a spare $995 ($295 for each Authorized User added to the account), unless you want to start carrying a balance on your card after the very first month.

-Most credit cards allow you to add authorized users to your account for no extra fee.
-But since the Mastercard® Gold Card™ is plated in gold, you'll have to pay $295 for each additional user you add to your account.
+Aside from the Mastercard® Gold Card™'s high annual fee of $995 ($295 for each Authorized User added to the account), there is also a high fee for additional users.
+Most credit cards allow you to add authorized users to your account for no extra fee, but since the Mastercard® Gold Card™ is plated in gold, you'll have to pay $295 for each authorized user you add to your account.